Consensys/doc.goquorum/docs/Reference/FAQ.md

     The only restriction is the gas limit on the transaction.
 Constellation/Tessera does not have a size limit (although maybe it should be possible to set one).
 If anything, performing large transactions as private transactions will improve performance because most of the network only sees hash digests.
 In terms of performance of transferring large data blobs between geographically distributed nodes, it would be equivalent performance to PGP encrypting the file and transferring it over http/https..so very fast.
 If you are doing sequential transactions then of course you will have to wait for those transfers, but there is no special overhead by the payload being large if you are doing separate/concurrent transactions, subject to network bandwidth limits.
 Constellation/Tessera does everything in parallel.

 ??? question "Should I include originating node in private transaction?"
-    No, you should not.
-In GoQuorum, including originating node's `privateFor` will result in an error.
-If you would like to create a private contract that is visible to the originating node only please use this format: `privateFor: []` per https://github.com/jpmorganchase/quorum/pull/165
+    No. In GoQuorum, including originating node's `privateFor` results in an error.
+To create a private contract that is visible to the originating node only, use this format: `privateFor: []`.

 ??? question "Is it possible to run a GoQuorum node without a Transaction Manager?"
     Starting a GoQuorum node with `PRIVATE_CONFIG=ignore` (instead of `PRIVATE_CONFIG=path/to/tm.ipc`) will start the node without a Transaction Manager.
 The node will not broadcast matching private keys (please ensure that there is no transaction manager running for it) and will be unable to participate in any private transactions.